Lcfvs/anticore/readme.md

 ## How?

-The idea consists only to create some listeners at the page load :
+The idea consists only to create some listeners at the page load:

 ```JS
 anticore
   .on(querySelector, listener);
 ```

-When needed, make a AJAX call :
+When needed, make a AJAX call:

 ```JS
 anticore